jwetzell/showbridge/README.md

     - topic: the topic of the published MQTT message
 - **osc**
     - address: address of the incoming osc message /an/osc/address
-    - addressParts: an array of address i.e. ["an","osc","address"]
+    - addressParts: an array of address segments i.e. ["an","osc","address"]
     - args: array of args of the incoming osc message [0,"1",2.0]
     - bytes: the osc message as bytes
 - **tcp**